Agricultural BMP Cost-Share Program

 Cost-Share or Tax-Credit Rates

-This practice establishes trees and/or shrubs on land used for crop, hay, or pasture to more effectively control erosion, provide wildlife habitat, and benefit aquatic environments.
+Cost share is available for two practices for tree planting.
+One practice establishes trees and/or shrubs on land used for crop, hay, or pasture to help control erosion, provide wildlife habitat, and benefit aquatic environments.
+The other practice creates a woodland buffer filter area to protect waterways or water bodies by reducing erosion, sedimentation, and the pollution of water from agricultural non-point sources.

 Eligible Components